2020–21 Wofford Terriers men's basketball team

 The 2020–21 Wofford Terriers men's basketball team represented Wofford College during the 2020–21 NCAA Division I men's basketball season.
-The team were led by second-year head coach Jay McAuley, and played their home games at Jerry Richardson Indoor Stadium in Spartanburg, South Carolina as a member of the Southern Conference.
+The team was led by second-year head coach Jay McAuley, and played their home games at Jerry Richardson Indoor Stadium in Spartanburg, South Carolina as a member of the Southern Conference (SoCon).
+They finished the season 15–9 overall, 12–5 in SoCon play, to finish in second place.

 Previous season

-The Terriers finished the 2019–20 season 19–16 overall, 8–10 in SoCon play to finish in seventh place.
-They defeated The Citadel, Furman, and Chattanooga to advance to the championship game of the SoCon tournament where they lost to East Tennessee State.
+The Terriers finished the 2019–20 season 19–16 overall, 8–10 in SoCon play, to finish in seventh place.
+They defeated The Citadel, Furman and Chattanooga to advance to the championship game of the SoCon tournament where they lost to East Tennessee State.
 All postseason play was canceled due to the ongoing COVID-19 pandemic.